Dartmouth College student groups: Phoenix

-Phoenix was founded in 1982 and is the second-oldest all female senior society.
-The society draws from a cross section of women leaders to carry on its mission of promoting co-education at Dartmouth.
-In 2020, Phoenix officially opened its membership to non-male leaders, and began tapping nonbinary undergraduates as well.
+Phoenix was founded in 1984 and is the second-oldest all female senior society.
+This college-recognized society draws from a cross section of women leaders to carry on its mission of promoting co-education at Dartmouth.
+In 2020, Phoenix officially opened its membership to non-female leaders, and began tapping nonbinary undergraduates as well.

 Phrygian

-Founded in 2005, Phrygian is an all-male Secret Society at Dartmouth.
+Phrygian is an all-male secret society at Dartmouth.
 Its name comes from the Phrygian Cap, a symbol of liberty.
 It is devoted to philosophies of individual liberty.

 Pyxis

-Taking its name from a triad of stars in the southern sky, this all-female secret society is the oldest all-female senior society founded in 1971.
+Taking its name from a triad of stars in the southern sky, the Pyxis constellation, this all-female secret society was founded shortly after the integration of women at the college.
 It acquires its members from across Dartmouth's campus, including leaders of various organizations on campus, athletic teams, and Greek houses.
 While little is known about this exclusive group, its members can be identified by a small, chic tattoo.
-Notable alumni include Meryl Streep, who spent her senior Fall at Dartmouth College as part of the 12 College Exchange.

 Sphinx

 Sphinx was founded in 1885 and continues to operate As of 2025 as the oldest senior society at Dartmouth.
-In 1903 the group moved to its current location on East Wheelock Street, a mausoleum designed by Manchester, New Hampshire architect William Butterfield, and during the 1920s the society installed a rear addition designed by noted campus planner Jens Fredrick Larson.
+In 1903 the group moved to its current location on East Wheelock Street, a mausoleum designed by Manchester, New Hampshire architect William Butterfield.
 Members carry identifying canes at graduation.

 Tyger

-Originally founded in 1892 and named in an homage to the William Blake poem "The Tyger.
-While not officially recognized by Dartmouth College, there is a consensus that Tyger still operates today.

-Greek organizations

-Dartmouth College is host to many Greek organizations and a significant percentage of the undergraduate student body is active in Greek life.
-In 2005, the school stated that 1,785 students were members of a fraternity, sorority, or coeducational Greek house, about 60 percent of the eligible student body.
-Dartmouth College was among the first institutions of higher education to desegregate fraternity houses in the 1950s, and was involved in the movement to create coeducational Greek houses in the 1970s.
-In the early 2000s, campus-wide debate focused on whether the Greek system at Dartmouth would become "substantially coeducational", but most houses retain single-sex membership policies.
-Currently, Dartmouth College extends official recognition to fifteen all-male fraternities, eight all-female sororities, and three coeducational Greek houses.